lermana/nyc_dob_analysis/report.md

 - [data](#figure-17-data)
 ![ ](figures/violation_spikes.png  "dob_violation_counts")

 We grouped DoB violations by issued year and month from 2000 to 2019 to understand the trend in violation issuance over years.
 DoB Violation is a notice without penalty, which is very different from ECB violation.
 The periodic spikes for each year are most likely the computer generated violations from time to time.
+We were unable to come to a conclusion on whether a default on a DoB-issued ECB violation would yield a DoB violation.
+If this is this the case, the jagged temporality of this data could be aggravating efforts to enforce payment on DoB-issued ECB violations.

 --